Follow us on

 Ultrasound-Guided carpal tunnel release (US-CTR) uses ultrasound to visualize the median nerve and transverse carpal ligament, and perform the release.
 The ultrasound-guided approach has been shown to have a low complication rate and fast recovery.
 [Sanati et al, 2011; Chou et al, 2022; David, 2022; Moungondo and Feipel, 2022].

-• The Sonex SX-One MicroKnife is a new, cutting-edge device designed to further improve the success and the safety of ultrasound guided carpal tunnel releases.
-The procedure is performed using only local anesthetic and is inserted through a 2-4 mm incision (compared to 20-50 mm in open surgery).
+The Sonex SX-One MicroKnife is a new, cutting-edge device designed to further improve the success and the safety of ultrasound guided carpal tunnel releases.
+The technique is performed using only local anesthetic and is inserted through a 2-4 mm incision (compared to 20-50 mm in open surgery).
 The device deploys miniature balloons to protect important structures and increase the space for the knife to transect the transverse carpal ligament.
-These balloons and the proprietary cutting device prevent unintended injury to nearby neurovascular structures and adjacent soft tissue which could prolong recovery.
+These balloons, and the proprietary cutting device, prevent unintended injury to nearby neurovascular structures and adjacent soft tissue which could prolong recovery.

 What can I expect after the Ultrasound-Guided Carpal Tunnel Release?